Promoting Opportunity Demonstration

 State(s) / Location(s) Involved

-We expect to conduct this project in eight sites across the country:
+We conducted this project in eight sites across the country:

 - Alabama (all counties);